otymartin/SweeterXcode/README.md

 5. Share & Enjoy!

 ## Installation
-Save the `Shmoney.xccolortheme` file to `~/Library/Developer/Xcode/FontAndColorThemes`
+Save the `Shmoney.xccolortheme` file to `~/Library/Developer/Xcode/UserData/FontAndColorThemes`
+If 'FontAndColorThemes' folder does not exist, create it.